standardhealth/cimpl-doc/docs/cimpl6Reference.md

 1) [Code Declarations](#code-declaration) (optional)
 1) [Includes Codes statements](#includes-codes) (optional)

-## Code Declaration
+## Explicit Codes

-A code declaration is used to add a specific code to a value set.
+Explicit code declarations are used to add specific codes to a value set.
 Codes can either be locally-defined, or selected from external code systems, such as the `CAP#29915` example, in which `29915` is an existing code within the `CAP` codesystem.
 If the code is defined locally, the namespace serves as the code system.
 For the syntax of concept codes, see [Concept Codes](#concept-codes).

 | Type | Example |
 |---------|---------|
 | Locally-defined code | `#proposed "The proposal has been proposed, but not accepted or rejected."` |
 | Externally-defined code | `CAP#29915 "None/Negative"`|

-## Includes Codes
+## Implicit Codes
-`Includes codes` phrases can be used to control entire vocabularies and sets of values from hierarchically-defined code systems.
+Implicit code declarations are used to add sets of codes to a value set, in particular, from hierarchically-defined code systems.
 At present, the only hierarchical system supported is SNOMED-CT.
+There are three variants involving the `Includes codes` phrase:

 | Phrase | Example | Result|
 |----------|---------|---------|